DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

     container orchestration done to prepare a job for running prior to starting it.

     For troubleshooting workflow issues at runtime, the GitHub Actions logs do not give us much information to work with.
+This probably benefits our security posture by not exposing as many details about our infrastructure, but it also limits our diagnostic capability.

-To illustrate, check out the log output from the same containerized workflow using both shell and kubernetes runners in these screenshots:
+    To illustrate this issue, check out the screenshots below with the log output from running the same containerized workflow using shell and kubernetes runners (particularly the "Initialize containers" step):

     !!! note annotate "Example: Shell Runner "Initialize containers" workflow step"